dikortis/LetsTalkETC/Episodes/Episode_15.md

-okay I've got I've got to do some maths and some physics to sort of fill out the edges yeah so I was one of those people who knew that that's what I wanted to do so I did computing at a-level in the UK and then I applied at university to a university that takes a very math magical approach to to computer science and this kind of like an engineering approach and the mathematical approach and I I wanted to go to is from my point of view then that was like this is the hard core way of doing it let's go the hard core way let's do the mathematical way and that was what I applied to the
+okay I've got I've got to do some maths and some physics to sort of fill out the edges yeah so I was one of those people who knew that's what I wanted to do so I did computing at a-level in the UK and then I applied at university to a university that takes a very math magical approach to to computer science and this kind of like an engineering approach and the mathematical approach and I wanted to go to is from my point of view then that was like this is the hard core way of doing it let's go the hard core way let's do the mathematical way and that was what I applied to the
-University that took took that approach and actually it was it was at least as good as I was expecting and it was just mind-blowing nice at the beginning just discovering discovering all these new
+University that took took that approach and actually it was at least as good as I was expecting and it was just mind-blowing nice at the beginning just discovering discovering all these new